utopia-rise/godot-kotlin-jvm/docs/src/doc/pre-alpha.md

     - `git submodule update --init --recursive`

 # Build
 **Note:** this needs to be done each time you pull the latest changes from this project until we ship a pre-built engine.
-There this jar will be included.

 1. From the godot root folder build the engine with: `scons -j$(nproc) platform=x11 # your platform`
 2. Build `godot-bootstrap.jar`